daq-tools/kotori/doc/source/applications/hiveeyes.rst

 Platform development
 ********************

-Want to see more?
+Want to dig even deeper?
 Read on my dear.

 Setup
 =====
-When developing on Kotori or for ad-hoc installations, you should follow the "instructions for installing Kotori as :ref:`setup-python-package`".
+When developing on Kotori or for ad-hoc installations, you should follow the instructions for :ref:`installing Kotori as Python package <setup-python-package>`.

 Run Kotori
 ==========